lfbn/base-model/README.md

 ### How to use it

-Define your model extending the AbstractBaseModel.
-Then implement a public method getValidationRules.
+Define your model extending the AbstractBaseModel, then implement a public method getValidationRules.
 This method should define the properties you want to validate.

+Here is an example:

 ```php
 class User extends AbstractBaseModel